ar-met/fastlane-plugin-unity-exporter-dev-project/README.md

 # fastlane plugin unity dev project

-This Unity project that can be used for local development of the [_fastlane-plugin-unity-exporter_](https://github.com/ar-met/fastlane-plugin-unity-exporter).
+This Unity project can be used for local development of the [_fastlane-plugin-unity-exporter_](https://github.com/ar-met/fastlane-plugin-unity-exporter).
 Note that this project has two existing _fastlane_ setups -- one for iOS and one for Android.
 These are not linked to an actual app in any store and are only used for development purposes.
 Find the _fastlane_ setups in:
 * [iOS fastlane](./fastlane-build-exporter/iOS)
 * [Android fastlane](./fastlane-build-exporter/Android)